Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 A positive spread means the plant covers its fuel cost and makes money generating.
 A negative spread means every megawatt-hour it produces loses money on fuel alone.

 On January 28, with power at $200/MWh and gas at $7.46/MMBtu, the CCGT spread was $200 − (7.0 × $7.46) = $147.67.
 Many gas plants were earning extremely high margins.
-On January 21, with power at $22 and gas at $4.88, the spread was $22 − (7.0 × $4.88) = -$11.69.
-Few plants would choose to run purely for energy revenue.
+On January 21, with power at just $22.44 and a spread of -$11.69, few plants would choose to run purely for energy revenue.

-This is the same plant, same fuel, five days apart.
+This is the same plant, same fuel, a week apart.

 ---